 The popularity of pellet grills has grown considerably in recent years.
 However, there is a general criticism of pellet grills that you may have heard ‘pellet grills don’t get hot enough to sear!’.
 Now, that’s a very general statement and its not true in many cases.
-However, some pellet grills, such as earlier generation Traeger pellet grills would not exceed 450 degrees.
-That’s not really hot enough to get a good sear going on steaks and burgers etc. Now, pellet grill searing performance can be improved with a set of GrillGrates which I’ll discuss in more detail below.
-However, what this post is mainly about is to highlight which pellet grills get the hottest and will provide the best searing performance out of the box/off the shelf.
+However, some wood pellet grills, such as earlier generation Traeger pellet grills they would not exceed 450 degrees.
+That’s not really hot enough to get a good sear going on steaks and burgers etc. So let’s look at which wood pellet grills get the hottest for various budgets, for instance under $500, under $1,000 and under $2,000.

 So I’ll discuss the hottest pellet grills under $500, under $1,000, under $2,000 and then the hottest Luxury Class pellet grills over $2,000.
 If you would like to learn more about the different pellet grill classes please check out my post on how to choose the best pellet grill for your needs and budget.

 Introduction On The Hottest Wood Pellet Grills

 Before I start to discuss which pellet grills can reach the hottest temperatures for different budgets, we need to discuss something.
 How hot a pellet grill/smoker can get is not just about what the highest number is on the temperature dial/display.
 For instance, Pit Boss pellet grills don’t get to the hottest temperatures because they have the highest temperature settings on their control panel.

 So you may be wondering, ‘why doesnt Traeger offer direct flame broiling?‘.
 And that’s a valid question.
-Its not because the pellet burn pot does reach the same temperatures as Pit Boss pellet grills or the combustion fan is less powerful etc. The reason is likely to do with the fact the user has to be very careful when direct flame broiling to avoid issues with flare-ups/grease fires.
-Hence, allowing such a feature as direct flame searing does add an element of risk for the pellet grill manufacturer.
+Its not because the pellet burn pot doesn’t reach the same temperatures as Pit Boss pellet grills or the combustion fan is less powerful etc. The reason is likely to do with the fact the user has to be very careful when direct flame broiling to avoid issues with flare-ups/grease fires.
+Hence, allowing a feature such as direct flame searing does add an element of risk for the pellet grill manufacturer.

 Why?
-Well, Green Mountain Grills only wants customers to have access to direct-flame grilling who fully appreciate the risks.
+Well, Green Mountain Grills have stated to me they only want customers to have access to direct-flame grilling who fully appreciate the risks.
 So Traeger may adopt a similar sales strategy in the future.
 In the meantime, a way to significantly improve the searing/broiling performance of any pellet grill that does not provide a flame broiling feature is to fit a set of GrillGrates.

 The Difference Between Indirect and Direct Heat